Orpere/terraform-up-and-running/README.md

-# terraform-up-and-running
-Terraform "Up &amp; Running" book study
+# Terraform Up &amp; Running

+This repo has intention of help on the reading and interpretation of the book **Terraform Up &amp; Running**

+Author: Yevgeniy Brikman